The Scarecrow (1982 film)

 The Scarecrow is a 1982 New Zealand film, also known as Klynham Summer in America.
 It was directed by Sam Pillsbury based on the 1963 horror novel by New Zealand author Ronald Hugh Morrieson.

 Plot

-One night a girl is slain in the woods of a small town, two teenagers, Sam and Les, inadvertently cross the killer's path while robbing the hens of Victor the school bully.
+Set in the fictitious New Zealand small town of Klynham in the early 1950s, teenagers Ned Poindexter (Jonathan Smith) and his friend Les (Daniel McLaren) start raising chickens, only to have them stolen.
+While stealing them back from Victor, the school bully, they inadvertently cross the path of a murderer who had slain a girl in the woods.

+When more girls in the town are killed, and Ned's 16-year old sister, Prudence (Tracy Mann) becomes the new target, Ned begins to suspect that an unsettling town newcomer – travelling magician and hypnotist Hubert Salter (David Carradine), who is living at the undertaker’s place, is responsible.
+Meanwhile. the police suspect Ned’s alcoholic uncle, Athol.

+The tagline for the film was: "The same night our fowls were taken, Daphne Moran had her throat cut".

 According to Sam Edwards the film is not as bleak as the novel.
 Small-town New Zealand in the 1950s is puritanical on the surface but depraved to its depths.